-

 This also applies on some roundabouts, mainly in towns.
 Unless the signs or road markings show otherwise you must stop on the roundabout to allow traffic from the right to join the roundabout.

 At traffic lights, a flashing orange light or arrow means proceed with caution.
-Red means stop and green means go.
-Lights change a lot more quickly in France than they do in the UK so you have be pretty sharp.
+Red means STOP and green means GO.
+Lights change more quickly in France than they do in the UK so you have be pretty sharp.

-Printout this page for easy reference when diriving, it helps to keep the table below near your dashboard for quick reference.
+Printout this page for easy reference when driving, it helps to keep the table below near your dashboard for quick reference.

 Feu Rouge - Red Light